| forums | updates | feedback | sitemap |

 Fantasmic

 Disneyland's version is much better in my mind.
 The show relies much less on video and more on live action.
-The Peter Pan segment on the Columbia is much better than the Pocahantos segment in WDW.
+The Peter Pan segment on the Columbia is much better than the Pocahontas segment in WDW.
 The finale of the Mark Twain steaming around the river is much more impressive than the Steamboat Willie boat used at the Studios.
-Yes almost every seat in Florida has an unobstructed view, but I really like watching NOS being transformed into a theater everynight.
+Yes almost every seat in Florida has an unobstructed view, but I really like watching NOS being transformed into a theater every night.
 Its still hard to believe the show is 10 years old at Disneyland (debuted May 1992).

 Kali River Rapids vs. Grizzly River Run